ISISComputingGroup/ibex_developers_manual/HLM-Web-Server-deployment.md

     - bootstrap\ in HLM_View\static

 8. Update the db connection at DATABASES in settings.py
+9. Use an online Django secret key generator and create a `secret_key.txt` file with the key inside in the HLM_View\project folder.
-9. Run python manage.py runserver (in root with the venv activated)- works with debug=True,
+10. Run python manage.py runserver (in root with the venv activated)- works with debug=True,
    Note: If set to false Django won't provide static files anymore.
    This step is just for testing as Django dev server should never be used in production.
 ```